JBlond/dotfiles/README.md

 - `F5` Reload config
 - `F6` Toogle status bar on and off
 - `F11` Toogle mouse on and off
-- `F12` Turn off/on the parent tmux in nested tmux.
+- `F12` Turn off/on the parent tmux in nested tmux or for the use of a program like midnight commander (mc) that uses the F keys itself
 - `CTRL + B` `|` Split window vertical
 - `CTRL + B` `-` Split window horizontal
 - `CTRL + B` `S` Toggle pane synchronization